Chetan Korada: 2012

 He was the MMS Mini Enduro winner (Class-9BHP Karts) for the same year.

 2013

-In this year, Chetan went on to participate in the JK TyreRotax max national championship which was followed by the participation in JK Tyre racing series (Class-Formula 4 LGB).
+In this year, Korada went on to participate in the JK TyreRotax max national championship which was followed by the participation in JK Tyre racing series (Class-Formula 4 LGB).

 The ardent racer also participated in the final round of the MRF FMSCI National racing Championship with a 3rd-place finish, during the same year.

 2014

-By participating in the MRF FMSCI National racing Championship (Class-Formula 1300) in the year of 2014, Chetan completed the round 1 of the racing championship with 2 X 3rd-place finishes.
+By participating in the MRF FMSCI National racing Championship (Class-Formula 1300) in the year of 2014, Korada completed the round 1 of the racing championship with 2 X 3rd-place finishes.

-He finished 4thout of 24 finalists (From 5790 Entries) in the Mercedes Benz Younger Star Driver Challenge (Class- Mercedes Benz C220 & Mercedes CLA 45 AMG).
+He finished fourth out of 24 finalists (From 5790 Entries) in the Mercedes Benz Younger Star Driver Challenge (Class- Mercedes Benz C220 & Mercedes CLA 45 AMG).